 As you read through this blog, you may come across some terms you aren’t familiar with.

 Here are some terms you should know along with their definitions.

 The percentage of the lot area that is covered by building area, which includes the total horizontal area when viewed in the plan.

-Any structure, surface, or improvement that reduces and/or prevents absorption of stormwater into land.
+Any structure, surface, or improvement that reduces and/or prevents absorption of stormwater into soil.

 Porous paving, paver blocks, gravel, crushed stone, crushed shell, elevated structures (including boardwalks), and other similar structures, surfaces, or improvements are considered impervious cover.

 Grass, lawns, or other vegetation are not considered impervious cover.

 The percentage of lot area that is covered by impervious cover.

 Floor area ratio:

 The total building floor area divided by the gross lot area.